Battle of Jersey: Defences in Jersey

-Failed French attack (1779)
+Previous Failed French attack (1779)

 On 1 May 1779, during the Anglo-French War (1778–1783) a French force under the command of the French born Prince of Nassau-Siegen attempted a landing at St Ouen's Bay.
 Early that morning lookouts sighted five large vessels and a great number of boats some three leagues off the coast, proceeding towards the coast to effect a landing.
 Guns on the cutters and small craft supporting the landing fired grapeshot at the defenders on the coast.

 The defenders, the half regiment of 78th Seaforth Highlanders and Jersey militia, together with some field artillery that they dragged through the sand of the beaches, had by fast marching arrived in time to oppose the landing.
 The defenders were able to prevent the landing, suffering only a few men wounded when a cannon burst.
 The French vessels withdrew, first holding off a league from the coast before leaving the area entirely.